andyboxer/TeeTreeExample/README.md

         Date: 2012-08-01 06:19:57, Origin: unknown, Code: 0, Message: TeeTree worker exiting

 You will notice that the worker thread does not exit immediately ( these will be reused in subsequent revisions of the code )

-### In conclusion
+* The exampleError.log this log contains details of any runtime errors encountered by the server, this should be empty if the installation is good.

-This is all that is required to get off the ground with TeeTree, If you take a look at the example files the comments should be enough for you to start creating your own service classes and execute them.
+* The exampleServiceClass.log this log is used by the example service instance and records each request recieved by the service worker.

-For for further details eg. configuring for execution on a remote host, controlling the TeeTree controller, gathering controller stats and othe admin tasks pls see the project wiki.
+For for further details eg. configuring for execution on a remote host, controlling the TeeTree controller, gathering controller stats and other admin tasks pls see the project wiki.